stealsocks/joodaloop.com/content/bad-advice.md

 Start a newsletter, intending to publish weekly posts.
 Instead, only send out writing that you're proud of, and end up publishing once per month (if at all).

-“I write very seldom.
+<div class=quote> “I write very seldom.
 I don’t write every day.
 I’m not someone who just sits down and figures it out...That doesn’t mean I don’t fail, but I do a lot of failing in here. \[Points to head.\] There’s already a lot of drafting in here.
 I’m just very selective when I actually commit to composition.
-Once I sit down to write, chances are it’s gonna be something I’m gonna publish.”
-[Ocean Vuong](https://www.newyorker.com/culture/the-new-yorker-interview/ocean-vuong-is-still-learning)
+Once I sit down to write, chances are it’s gonna be something I’m gonna publish.” <a href="https://www.newyorker.com/culture/the-new-yorker-interview/ocean-vuong-is-still-learning">Ocean Vuong</a> </div>

 Have a fairly unfiltered anonymous blog, and upload stuff as often as you can.
 Use something like [write.as](https://write.as) or [Bear Blog](https://bearblog.dev).